Welcome to today's edition of the Rush 24-7 podcast.

 And in a two-to-one Democrat district, no surprise.

-The Secretary of State there, Grayson, was not a Washington politician.
+Even in Kentucky, the Secretary of State there, Grayson, was not a Washington politician.

 He had never served in Washington.

-He wasn't an establishment insider.
+He wasn't an establishment insider, yet he lost.

 Why?

-He lost because he was considered a moderate, because he was tied to Mitch McConnell.
+He lost because he was considered a moderate because he was tied to Mitch McConnell.

-Mitch McConnell was said to have handpicked Grayson, along with other establishment uh Republicans.
+Mitch McConnell was said to have hand-picked Grayson along with other establishment Republicans, but he's not a Washington incumbent.

 They're trying to spell this as an anti-incumbent election.

-Uh McConnell's boy, uh Grayson, not an incumbent.
+McConnell's boy, Grayson, not an incumbent.

-Uh Rand Paul is more conservative.
+Rand Paul is more conservative.

-He was the winner, libertarian in Arkansas.
+He was the winner, libertarian.

-The leftist tried to knock off Blanche Lincoln, even though she routinely votes for Obama's radical agenda, but now there's going to be a runoff.
+In Arkansas, the leftists tried to knock off Blanche Lincoln, even though she routinely votes for Obama's radical agenda.

-Uh but look, it is unlikely, folks, and don't don't I don't want you to fall into this media trap here.
+I don't want you to fall into this media trap here.

 Focusing on Pennsylvania 12 is changing the game.